CardinalBadger/EntreComp/README.md

 ## The vision

- There is a growing awareness that entrepreneurial skills, knowledge and attitudes can be learned and in turn lead to the widespread development of entrepreneurial mind-sets and culture, which benefit individuals and society as a whole.
+ There is a growing awareness that entrepreneurial competences, knowledge and attitudes can be learned and in turn lead to the widespread development of entrepreneurial mind-sets and culture, which benefit individuals and society as a whole.

  The vision is this project is to:
- - Create an online way to help people understand that entrepreneurship can be learned and broken down into a set of competences/skills.
+ - Create an online way to help people understand that entrepreneurship can be learned and broken down into a set of competences.
- - Help entrepreneurs evolve their entrepreneurship skills
+ - Help entrepreneurs evolve their entrepreneurship competences

 ## Attributions

  This project is based on [EntreComp into Action - Get inspired, make it happen: A user guide to the European Entrepreneurship Competence Framework](https://ec.europa.eu/jrc/en/publication/eur-scientific-and-technical-research-reports/entrecomp-action-get-inspired-make-it-happen-user-guide-european-entrepreneurship-competence) that was released at 2018 at EU SCIENCE HUB

 ## Build Setup